 Navigating restricted areas while flying IFR

 Navigating restricted areas is much easier if you are flying under instrument flight rules (IFR).
 Pilots flying IFR will have ATC to help them.
-If an IFR flight plan takes a pilot through joint-use restricted airspace which is not active and whose use has been released by the controlling agency, ATC will simply allow the pilot to operate in the restricted space without a specific clearance.
-This process is so seamless that you may not even realize that you have entered the restricted airspace.
-If the joint-use restricted airspace is currently in use, ATC will automatically issue clearances to route the aircraft around the restricted airspace.
-Pilots flying IFR will also be automatically routed around non joint-use restricted airspace.
+If an IFR flight plan takes a pilot through joint-use restricted flight areas which are not active and whose use has been released by the controlling agency, ATC will simply allow the pilot to operate in the restricted space without a specific clearance.

 Navigating restricted areas while flying VFR

-Airspace that has been designated as a restricted airspace is published in the Federal Register.
-Permanently restricted airspace is also charted on VFR Terminal Area, VFR sectional charts, and en route charts.
-The sectional will list hours, days, and/or dates that the restricted area is active as well as the supervising ATC agency and the frequency to contact them on.
+The sectional chart will list hours, days, and/or dates that the restricted area is active as well as the supervising ATC agency and the frequency to contact them on.
 If you see “SR-SS” in the time of use column on the sectional, this means the restrictions are in effect from sunrise to sunset.

 Permanent restricted areas will be designated with a blue hatched border and an alpha-numeric label starting with the letter “R” and a dash followed by numbers.
 Temporary restricted areas are not shown on charts.